On Tate conjecture for the special fibers of some unitary Shimura varieties: The conjecture on special cycles

-We will only discuss certain unitary Shimura varieties so that the description becomes explicit; it should then be clear to experts how to reformulate the conjecture in other or general settings.
+We will only discuss certain unitary Shimura varieties so that the description becomes explicit.
+We will discuss after Conjecture~\ref{Conj:main} on how to possibly extend this conjecture to more general Shimura varieties.